Join the Recruitment Network

 Alumni play a very important role in increasing awareness and knowledge of Trinity University to prospective students.

-College fairs are valuable opportunities for students to "shop" for a variety of schools and gather information.
+In-person college fairs and virtual college fairs are valuable opportunities for students to "shop" for a variety of schools and gather information.
 The Office of Admissions receives hundreds of college fair invitations each year and cannot possibly send staff to cover all of them.

 You will be trained to cover college fairs on your own, armed with great resources and answers to the most commonly asked questions.
 You may also be called upon to assist an admissions counselor at a particularly busy fair.